 Board Member

-Since 2012 Sue has had the privilege to serve on the Mercy Multiplied America board, including serving as board chair in 2018-2019.
-She is more passionate now than ever that Mercy is a place where the life transforming power of Christ can be freely shared.
-Lives truly are transformed, and hope is renewed no matter how dark a situation may be, it is never too difficult.
-Now, as Mercy is expanding beyond the residential to Centers for Wellness and Counselling, Keys to Freedom, MPower workshops, the ability to help bring even more people into freedom is greater than ever.
-Mercy Canada gets the kudos for leading the model of Centers for Wellness and Counselling and the potential to expand and touch all of Canada truly is exciting.
+Since 2012, Sue has had the privilege to serve on the Mercy Multiplied America board, including serving as board chair in 2018-2019.
+She is more passionate now than ever that Mercy is a place where the life-transforming power of Christ can be freely shared.
+Lives are truly transformed and hope is renewed.
+No matter how dark a situation may be, it is never too difficult.
+Now, as Mercy is expanding beyond the residential to centres for wellness and counselling, Keys to Freedom, and MPower workshops, the ability to help bring even more people into freedom is greater than ever.
+Mercy Canada gets the kudos for leading the model of centres for wellness and counselling, and the potential to expand and touch all of Canada is truly exciting.

 Krista Penner